oliviermirat/ZebraZoom/README.md

 python -m zebrazoom dataPostProcessing sleepVsMoving videoName speedThresholdForMoving notMovingNumberOfFramesThresholdForSleep<br/>

 while replacing:<br/>
-- videoName : by the name of the video for which you want to calculate the sleep and moving time periods<br/>
+- videoName : by the name of the video for which you want to calculate the sleep and moving time periods.<br/>
+If you want to do this analysis on several videos and also create a summary excel file about all the videos combined, you can also set this variable to a list of video names separated by commas.
+For example if you want to launch this analysis on three videos called video1, video2 and video3, you can set this variable to:<br/>
+video1,video2,video3<br/>
+Please note that there shouldn't be any spaces inside this variable: no spaces before or after the commas and no spaces inside the video names.<br/>
 - speedThresholdForMoving : by a number representing the speed threshold between moving and non-moving time periods<br/>
 - notMovingNumberOfFramesThresholdForSleep : by a number representing the 'number of frames not moving' threshold between sleep and non-sleep time periods<br/>